|

 victims of one of the most cruel crimes committed, had the courage to

-give their testimony to alert society of the need to protest itself and
+give their testimony to alert society of the need to protect itself and

 kidnapping much better than a scripted show like Law and Order.